JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 https://github.com/OpenInterpreter/open-interpreter

- A natural language interface for computers
+> A natural language interface for computers
+## Entrepreneuring

+Contact forms (QR), waiting lists and business cards..

-## Launching Webifyer
+### Launching Webifyer

 One of the skills I enjoy learning more is about photography.